spree/spree/guides/content/developer/source/navigating.md

 #### Modularity

 There are differing opinions on what belongs in the "core."
-People are often expressing their opinion that Spree is either "getting too fat" or "lacks basic features."
+People often express their opinion that Spree is either "getting too fat" or
+"lacks basic features."
 By relying on these engines (and distributing them as gems), developers are free to use only the parts of Spree that they find useful.
 For instance, this would allow you to omit promotions functionality or to replace the authentication mechanism.

-For instance, if you were to specify something like this in your application's *Gemfile*:
+For example, if you were to specify something like this in your application's *Gemfile*:

 ```ruby